Undisputed-jay/Creating-a-Master-Property-Listing-for-London/README.md

 Greater London

 ## Process
-<li>Extract/ scrape the datasets from all the above websites for a given day of your choosing</li>
+<li>Extract/ scrape the datasets from all the above websites for a given day of your choosing.</li>
+<li>Blend these data sets together into one dataset with unique records.</li>